 Effective August 25, 2004

-Adds section 608.135 to the Nevada Administrative Code to permit electronic wage payment including payment on a debit card, if optional at the election of the employee.
-The employee must be provided at least one free transaction each pay period, and the program may not include any restriction or requirement that a reasonable person would find to be an unreasonable burden or inconvenience.
+Section 608.135 of the Nevada Administrative Code authorizes the use of electronic wage payment methods including payment on a debit card, if optional at the election of the employee and certain conditions are met.
+Among other things, the employee must be provided at least one free transaction each pay period, fees must be disclosed and consented to in writing by the employee, and the program may not include any restriction or requirement that a reasonable person would find to be an unreasonable burden or inconvenience.

 New Jersey Admin.
 Code § 12:53-2.4

-Section 12:53-2.4 of the New Jersey Administrative Code was amended effective October 6, 2008 to make clear that employers may compensate their employees using payroll debit cards with the employees' voluntary written consent and provided certain other conditions are met.
+Section 12:53-2.4 of the New Jersey Administrative Code authorizes employers to compensate their employees using payroll debit cards with the employees' voluntary written consent and provided certain other conditions are met.
 Among other things, these conditions relate to employee consent, access to wages without cost or difficulty, required disclosures, and the ability to change payment method.

 New York State Department of Labor Opinion Letter on Paycards / Debit Cards